NubeRoja/AsusWRTMerlinAddons/entware-ng/readme.md

 ## Scripts
 ### LEMP-setup
 From wikipedia:
-LEMP is an archetypal model of web service stacks, named as an acronym of the names of its original four open-source components: the Linux operating system, the Apache HTTP Server, the MySQL relational database management system (RDBMS), and the PHP programming language.
+LAMP is an archetypal model of web service stacks, named as an acronym of the names of its original four open-source components:
+* The Linux operating system
+* The Apache HTTP Server
+* The MySQL relational database management system (RDBMS)
+* The PHP programming language.
 The LAMP components are largely interchangeable and not limited to the original selection.
 As a solution stack, LAMP is suitable for building dynamic web sites and web applications.
+In this case Apache http server is substituted with nginx "enginex" and therefore LAMP becomes LEMP

 This script will install nginx, php5-fpm and mysql-server.